Package 'arcgeocoder'

 featuretypes

-This parameter limits the possible match types returned.
-By default is NULL (i.e. the parameter won't be used in the query).
+This argument limits the possible match types returned.
+By default, it is NULL (that is, the argument will not be used in the query).
 See Details.

 locationtype

 Specifies whether the output geometry of featuretypes = "PointAddress" or featuretypes = "Subaddress" matches should be the rooftop point or street entrance location.
-Valid values are NULL (i.e. not using the parameter in the query), rooftop and street.
+Valid values are NULL (that is, not using the argument in the query), "rooftop" and "street".

 custom_query

-API-specific parameters to be used, passed as a named list.
+API-specific arguments to be used, passed as a named list.

 Details